mrstefangrimm/Parc/BuildProcedure.md

 ## 1. Build Simulator

-1. In Visual Studio, open 'WinParcApp.sln' from '\Software\WinParcApp'
+1. In Visual Studio, open 'WinParcApp.sln' from '\Software\Src\WinParcApp'
 2. Set 'WinParc.App' as startup project
 3. Set the build configuration to 'Release' and 'x64'
 4. Build the solution
-5. Copy the 'Release' folder from '\Software\WinParcApp' to the package folder and rename it to Simulator
+5. Copy the 'Release' folder from '\Software\Src\WinParcApp' to the package folder and rename it to Simulator
 6. Delete all files except `*.exe` and `*.dll`

 ## 2. Create PCB Gerber files